BigSlikTobi/T4LArticleCreation/README.md

 *   **`LLMSetup.py`**: Crucial for configuring and initializing the Google GenAI (Gemini models).
 It handles API key setup and model selection (e.g., default, lite, flash models) and configures grounding capabilities.
 *   **`englishArticle.py`**: Responsible for generating the English version of articles using GenAI models.
 It takes raw content and transforms it into structured article format (headline, summary, body) based on prompts from `prompts.yml`.
 *   **`germanArticle.py`**: Translates the generated English articles into German, again utilizing GenAI models and prompts from `prompts.yml`.
+*   **`personal_summary_generator.py`**: Generates personalized rolling summaries for each user's preferred players and teams.
+Tracks new content since the last update and uses AI to create context-aware summaries that build upon previous updates.
 *   **`articleImage.py`**: Searches for and selects relevant images for articles.
 It uses Google Custom Search (configured with `Custom_Search_API_KEY` and `GOOGLE_CUSTOM_SEARCH_ID`) and may employ AI for ranking or relevance checking.
 *   **`team_classifier.py`**: Classifies articles by American Football teams based on their content (headline and body).
 This helps in categorizing and tagging articles appropriately.

 ### Data Management
 *   **`database.py`**: A centralized module for all database interactions with Supabase (PostgreSQL).
-It abstracts functions for fetching unprocessed articles, inserting processed articles, marking articles as processed, fetching team data, etc.
+It abstracts functions for fetching unprocessed articles, inserting processed articles, marking articles as processed, fetching team data, user management, and personalized content generation.

+### User & Personalization System
+*   **User Management**: Support for creating users and managing their preferences for specific NFL players and teams.
+*   **Personalized Updates**: Rolling summary generation that tracks new content since each user's last update and provides context-aware summaries.
+*   **Entity Linking**: Intelligent linking between articles and the specific players/teams they mention using LLM-powered analysis.

 ### Specialized Content Pipelines (`story_lines/` directory)
 This directory contains modules for generating more in-depth and structured content based on existing articles or topics.